 We assume two parameterizations of the root hydraulic resistances.
 In the first case, the resistances are uniform: kx=10 and kr =1.
 In the second case, the radial root hydraulic resistance is smaller at the root tips (kr=1) than in the other parts along the primary roots (kr=0.1).
 The pressure head at the root collar is -1 and the soil water potentials at the 4 different depths are from top to bottom: -0.5, 0, 0.5, 1.
 For the root system with the homogeneous resistances, the effective soil water potential, Heff = -0.0296 and -0.0121 for the upscaled big root system.
 For the root system with the non-uniform radial resistances , Heff = 0.3455 and 0.3459 for the upscaled big root system.
 Figure 4 shows the SUFs and sink terms of upscaled root system with uniform resistances and of the upscaled and approximate parallel (Couvreur approx.) and big root systems.
 For this scenario, the parallel root system model tends to underestimate the redistribution whereas the big root system overestimates the redistribution.

 The SUF, kcomp and Kcomp and their upscaled values are given in Table 3.
 Of note is that, as also illustrated in Figure 4, the Kcomp values are higher than Krs, which is used to calculate the compensatory uptake in the parallel root system.
 Also of interest is that the upscaled Kcomp values are not equal to the average of the Kcomp values of the root nodes in a soil layer.
-For the top layer, the upscaled Kcomp is even larger than the largest Kcomp value of the But, the SUF values are simply the sum of the SUF values of the single root nodes in a soil layer.
+For the top layer, the upscaled Kcomp is even larger than the largest Kcomp value of thethree primary roots.
+But, the SUF values are simply the sum of the SUF values of the single root nodes in a soil layer.

 Larger radial resistance away from the root tips led to a root system that behaves more like a parallel root system (Figure 5).
 The big root system tended to overestimate the compensatory uptake for this root system whereas the parallel root system still underestimated the compensatory uptake but to a smaller extent than in the previous case.